docker-hy/docker-hy.github.io/data/part-1/section-5.md

 Since we are opening a port to the application, anyone from the internet could come in and access what you're running.

 Don't haphazardly open just any ports - a way for an attacker to get in is by exploiting a port you opened to an insecure server.
-An easy way to avoid this is by defining the host side port like this `-p 127.0.0.1:3456:3000`.
-This will only allow requests from your computer through port 3456 to the application port 3000, no outside access allowed.
+An easy way to avoid this is by defining the host-side port like this `-p 127.0.0.1:3456:3000`.
+This will only allow requests from your computer through port 3456 to the application port 3000, with no outside access allowed.

-By default `-p 3456:3000` would result in the same as `-p 0.0.0.0:3456:3000` which truly is opening the port to everyone.
+The short syntax, `-p 3456:3000`, will result in the same as `-p 0.0.0.0:3456:3000`, which truly is opening the port to everyone.

-Usually this isn't risky, but depending on the application you are running something you should consider!
+Usually, this isn't risky.
+But depending on the application, it is something you should consider!

 </text-box>

 <exercise name="Exercise 1.10: Ports open">

-In this exercise we won't create a new Dockerfile.
+In this exercise, we won't create a new Dockerfile.

-Image `devopsdockeruh/simple-web-service` will start a web service in port `8080` when given the command "server".
+The image `devopsdockeruh/simple-web-service` will start a web service in port `8080` when given the command "server".
 From 1.7 you should have an image ready for this.
 Use -p flag to access the contents with your browser.
 The output to your browser should be something like:
 `{ message: "You connected to the following path: ...`